silviolgandrade/RepData_PeerAssessment1/README.md

 ### Readme file

-This repo content is about the Program Assignment 1 from COuresa Reproducible Research Class.
+This repo content is about the Program Assignment 1 from Couresa Reproducible Research Class.

 This job was done in november/2014, by Silviolgandrade.